John Hughes’s best-loved films about families were hardly family films.

 John Hughes knew how to tap into those universal feelings.

-You are currently browsing the blog.richardroeper.com blog archives.
+You are currently browsing the blog.richardroeper.com blog archives for December, 2015.